edwin3v3/GoWallet/README.md

    - Return to Home

 ## Extra Features:
+- Validation of inputs
    - Validation of user's First Name and Last Name
    - Validation of Initial Balance

+## System Requirements
+-

 ## How to Use

 This is a Click() Application
 To access it you use either a **Command Prompt** or **Terminal**

 The live app allows you to: